Learn About The Law

 (b) provide protection to a student, regardless of the student's legal status.

-(a) definitions of bullying, cyber-bullying, hazing, and abusive conduct that are consistent with this part;
+(a) definitions of bullying, cyber-bullying, hazing, abusive conduct, and retaliation that are consistent with this part;

 (b) language prohibiting bullying, cyber-bullying, hazing, and abusive conduct;